Description

 Pruning

-Raspberry ‘Nootka’ fruits on both second-year canes (floricanes) and occasionally on first-year canes (primocanes).
-If any fruit appears on primocanes, it can be harvested — just be sure to leave the canes intact for next season’s main crop.
-After the main summer crop, cut back all fruited floricanes — they won’t fruit again.
+Raspberry ‘Nootka’ fruits on both second-year canes, known as floricanes, and occasionally on first-year canes, known as primocanes.
+If any fruit appears on primocanes, it can be harvested, but just be sure to leave the canes intact for next season’s main crop.
+After the main summer crop, cut back all fruited floricanes as they won’t fruit again.
 Keep the 6–8 strongest primocanes and tie them to one side of the support.
-As these canes grow and reach 1.2–1.5 m, tip-prune just above a node to encourage branching and improve yield for the upcoming harvest.
+As these canes grow and reach 1.2–1.5 metres, tip-prune just above a node to encourage branching and improve yield for the upcoming harvest.

 Care and Maintenance